karlhannoush/cs50-python/lecture2/README.md

 - decomposition into smaller subproblems

 This project took significantly more effort than the lecture exercises and involved multiple redesigns and debugging sessions, especially for the sentence counter logic.

----

-## Notes

-I already had some prior exposure to Python from a university programming course before starting CS50P, so some concepts used in these projects go slightly beyond the exact lecture material.

-The focus of this repository is not just completing the exercises, but building programming fluency through additional projects and experimentation.